DesireeMcElroy/life-expectancy-project/README.md

 ## Project Goals
 1. Wrangle WHO life expectancy dataset by acquiring and cleaning the data to increase usability for project.
-2. Utilize wrangled dataframe to explore correlating features to life expectancy via data visualizations, statistical testing and clustering methods.
+2. Utilize wrangled dataframe to explore correlating features to life expectancy as well as relationships between independent variables via data visualizations, statistical testing and clustering methods.
 3. Create machine learning models to predict life expectancy and compare end result to baseline model.

 ## Replicate My Project